-- The input box (upper row) for editing the shared address - Table of all symbols in the current symbol table for the selected data type
+- The input field (upper row) for editing the shared address - Table of all symbols in the current symbol table for the selected data type

-The address selection list will possibly be displayed in minimized format at the block I/O when you open it, in other words, only the input box is visible.
+The address selection list will possibly be displayed in minimized format at the block I/O when you open it, in other words, only the input field is visible.
 Use the cursor to optimize the selection list size in order to display the entries in the symbol table also.

-- 2. Specify the address as follows:

-- Enter the symbolic name or absolute address in the input box
+- 2. Specify the address as follows: - Enter the symbolic name or absolute address in the input field

-- or

-- Select the symbol required.

-- 3. Select a symbol or double-click the line of the selected symbol.

-- 4. Press <Return> in the edit box

-click an area outside of the box.
+- Select the symbol required. - 3.
+Select a symbol or double-click the line of the selected symbol. - Press <Return> in the input field or click an area outside of the box.

 The address selection list is closed.
 Press <Esc> to exit without saving your selection.